Greek Egg Lemon (Avgolemono) Soup with Chicken, a comforting alternative to Mayiritsa

 So, if you can’t stand even the thought of eating lamb offal (like me) consider Chicken Egg Lemon Soup.
 Here is my mom’s recipe:

-- 1 whole chicken (You can use a ½ chicken or pieces of chicken for less servings)
+1 whole chicken (You can use a ½ chicken or pieces of chicken for less servings, if half chicken used, only 1 egg and 1 lemon needed)

 Remove immediately from heat.